zbickham/my-coe332-hws/homework01/README.md

 # Python Test Scripts

-This is the homework 1 directory containing Python scripts for homework 1.
+This folder contains two Python scripts (`even-odd.py` and `primes.py`).

+## Project Objective
+The purpose of this project was to learn how to use Git and GitHub.
+The task was to create a new Git repository and populate it with several files.

+## Description of Files
+### even-odd.py
-The script even-odd.py creates a list of 10 integers and determines whether each integer is even or odd.
+This python script creates a list of 10 integers and determines whether each integer is even or odd.

+### primes.py
-The script primes.py prints out all prime numbers from 3 to 100 (inclusive).
+This python script prints out all prime numbers from 3 to 100 (inclusive).